FANN2025 S H I F T FANN returns in 2025 with an exciting line-up of lectures, exhibitions and walking tours.

 We are excited to announce the return of the Festival of Architecture in Norwich & Norfolk (FANN) with this year’s theme: Shift.

-This year, we explore the concept of 'Shift' in its many interpretations - from shifting between cultures and geo-political landscapes to embracing new eras of interest rates, evolving modes of practice, and hybrid working environments.
+This year, we explore the concept of 'Shift' in its many interpretations - from shifting between cultures and geo-political landscapes to embracing new eras of international relationships, investments in new technology, evolving modes of practice, and hybrid working environments.

 Our carefully curated programme invites you to consider how architecture responds to and influences these shifts, as we navigate changing times together.
 Through a diverse range of events, we'll examine how our built environment adapts to and reflects these transformations.